CNA Instructor, Health Occupation Teacher

 By the time I considered becoming a nurse, I already had a family of my own.
 My first priority was still my husband and our son, so I needed a program that would be flexible and could accommodate my schedule.
 We had a few family friends who were familiar with St. Elizabeth’s nursing program and they were the ones who initially recommended it to me.
 Honestly though, one of the major reasons I ended up choosing St. Elizabeth was thanks to Anita Reed.
 When I first arrived and expressed an interest in attending, Anita helped me see how my schedule could fit alongside the school’s program and all the resources that would be available to me.
 She gave me the confidence to pursue my goals.

 I used to commute to campus every day with a group of friends who were also in the same program.
 Most of us were in similar situations with families of our own.
 In addition to commuting together, we also formed a study group and became pretty close.
-One day, there was an intense winter storm and we ended up spending the night on campus and studying together in fear that the commute the next day would be difficult.
+One day, there was an intense thunderstorm and we ended up spending the night on campus and studying together for an upcoming exam.
 I still keep in touch with a few of my friends from that group and we’ll reminisce over that night.

 Go in with an open mind.
 You won’t know everything, so always count on your teammates.
 The field is always changing, so you can’t afford to settle with what you already know – you have to be flexible.

 Studying in clinical environments was definitely a huge help.
 That kind of approach made me feel very well-rounded and confident to handle all sorts of situations.
 Numerous hospitals allowed us to practice and gain hands-on experience.
-It was during my time in clinicals that I realized my passion for Emergency Room work and switched my focus.
+It was during my time in clinicals that I realized my passion for ER work and I switched from my OB focus.

-I worked in Jasper County Hospital where I worked for 17 years.
-During that time I also became qualified to work as a SANE (Sexual Assault Nurse Examiner) nurse which I continued to do for about 10 years.
+I worked in Jasper County Hospital for several months.
+During that time I also became qualified to work as a SANE (Sexual Assault Nurse Examiner) nurse which I continued to do for about 12 years.

-I still work as an ER nurse, but the majority of my schedule is devoted to teaching health science and CNA classes at West Central High School in Francesville.
+I still work as an ER nurse, but the majority of my schedule is devoted to teaching health, science, and CNA classes at West Central High School in Franksville.

 Interacting with patients and caring for them.
-While in the hospital with my deliveries, the OB nurses did more than just provide medication and help my physical needs, they educated me and gave me advice which is what I enjoy most about being a nurse.
+My OB nurses did more than just provide medication and help my physical needs, they educated me and gave me advice.
+That is what I enjoy giving now.

 Sometimes I wish there were 2 or 3 of me.
 ER environments can be hectic by default, so I can’t always spend as much time with individuals as I would like.
 I had to learn early on how to prioritize and work efficiently.